-Belay glasses are rather small, and much like a belay device, can be easily lost track of at the base of a climb.
+A pair of belay glasses are rather small, and much like a belay device, it can be easily lost track of at the base of a climb.
 They can also be dropped and cracked, or crushed under the weight of you using your crag pack as a convenient seat.

 Belay glasses are supposed to make belaying easier and more comfortable.
 These factors are what make them worth buying and using.

-Make sure to buy glasses that have high quality prisms.
-This means that the image reflected in your eyes of your climbing partner will be clear, like watching a movie shot with a really nice camera.
+Make sure to buy glasses that have high-quality prisms.
+This means that the image reflected into your eyes of your climbing partner will be clear, like watching a movie shot with a really nice camera.

 It is also important that you are able to shift between looking at your climbing partner and looking in your peripheral (at your belay device, rope slack, and any potential risks on the ground).